hwanggu-corgi/hwanggu-log/update.md

     - 랑♥♥
     - 해♥♥

-2. Corgi working on practicing for morad creative♥♥ #8
+2. [on hold] Corgi working on practicing for morad creative♥♥ #8
     - Corgi recreating Cana website♥♥ #8
          - 여보♥♥, 요기 우리 링크♥♥♥♥
             - https://cana.ca/

 3. Corgi working on hyungmogu.com dashboard♥♥
-    - Corgi integrating front-end dashboard to backend♥♥ #66
+    - Corgi integrating front-end dashboard to backend♥♥ #67
-        - Corgi working on adding PUT call on `/info`♥♥ #2
+        - Corgi working on adding PUT call on `/info`♥♥ #4
-        - Corgi working on adding POST call on `/info`♥♥ #2
+        - Corgi working on adding POST call on `/info`♥♥ #3
-        - Corgi working on adding GET call on `/info`♥♥ #2
+        - Corgi working on adding GET call on `/info`♥♥ #3
         - Corgi completed working on adding GET call on `/work-experiences/:id`♥♥
         - Corgi completed working on adding PUT and POST call on `/work-experiences/:id`♥♥
         - Corgi completed working on adding GET call on `/work-experiences/`♥♥